Black Girl' Hairy-tales

 Nothing screams for the culture like locs

-When I first knew of locs was when I knew of Bob Marley, it is undeniable that Bob Marley sure did link Locks and Rastafarianism to himself, although it is believed to be Leonard P. Howell of Jamaica who started the Rastafrainism movement, the Rastafrain movement started off as a political-religious movement which was a voice against white supremacists and championed black pride.
+Although it is thought that Leonard P. Howell of Jamaica started the Rastafarianism movement, it is undeniable that Bob Marley did connect Locks and Rastafarianism to himself.
+The Rastafrain movement began as a political-religious movement that was a voice against white supremacists and championed black pride.

 Corn Rows